 Two parties are always involved in a car accident.
 One party would be the victim of the accident.
 And the other party would be the at-fault party of the accident.
 But often, both parties could be guilty of the accident.

 Having said that, accidents will involve many damages.
 These damages can come to private properties, pain and suffering, and loss of wages.
-The guilty party must pay compensation to the victim for these damages.
+The guilty party must pay compensation for the damages.
 Thus, fault determination is essential in vehicular accidents.

 Moreover, victims will also need to file insurance claims.
 They must prove that they were not at fault for the accident.
 Victims can only get insurance settlements by proving they had no fault.
+So, they need help from a lawyer.
 This also makes determining the fault of the guilty party a critical task.

 Auto Accident Fault Determination Rules in Alberta